-Observers: 320 passengers (and some crew) on board the Paul Gauguin cruise ship
+Observers: 320 passengers (plus crew) on board the Paul Gauguin cruise ship

 I observe a total solar eclipse from the pool deck of the cruise ship Paul Gauguin, as part of a TravelQuest tour group.
 Rick Fienberg and Bill Kramer, in cooperation with Captain Ante-Toni Mirkovic decide to turn the ship 180° just before 1st Contact in order to avoid a large cloud which is starting to obscure the view of the Sun.
 This proves to be a good move, since we are now slowly sailing away from the clouds in the area, and yet continue to stay within the maximum totality centreline track.

-A few minutes before 2nd Contact, my portable weather station records the expected sharp drop in temperature, and the light levels are greatly reduced.
+A few minutes before 2nd Contact, my portable weather station records the expected sharp drop in temperature (see graph below), and the light levels are greatly reduced.
 About 10 minutes before 2nd Contact, Venus is visible to the left of the Sun, and then as darkening continues, Saturn also appears equidistant between Venus and the Sun.

 A dramatic darkening occurs during totality (2nd Contact to 3rd Contact).
 During totality, I visually observe spectacular coronal streamers.
 Although I do not find that Bailey’s Beads are easily observed during this eclipse, I observe a red glow around parts of the perimeter of the Sun and some solar prominences are visible.

 There is lots of hooting and hollering as the (second) spectacular diamond ring appears at 3rd Contact.
-I capture these human reactions to experiencing a total solar eclipse using my little Fuji XP point-and-shoot camera using its HD video mode.
+I capture these human reactions to experiencing a total solar eclipse using a point-and-shoot camera in HD video mode.

-I stop observing and photographing the eclipse shortly after 3rd Contact, although I continue to take temperature readings.
+I stop observing and photographing the eclipse shortly after 3rd Contact, although I continue to take temperature readings to the end.

 Everyone has a smile on his or her face after the event is over, and there are lots of stories told afterward at lunch and dinner.
 Despite it only being 9:30 in the morning, Corona beer and cocktails are served to celebrate our success.
 I have a celebratory cappuccino, and finally have my breakfast mid-morning at La Palette.